Canada has extended travel restrictions until May 21, 2021, for travelers from all countries, including the United States.

 Compassionate reasons include those who wish to travel to Canada:

-Compassionate travelers are required to complete an application for limited release from quarantine before the end of the 14 days.
+Compassionate travellers are required to complete an application for limited release from quarantine before the end of the 14 days.

 In all cases, Canadian border services officers have the final say over who is allowed to enter Canada.